 Jesus died on the cross, so that the blessing of Abraham might come on the Gentiles.
 Well, that means if Abraham was rich, I have a right to be rich.
 I am entitled to any blessing God gave Abraham, because I belong to Christ.
 If it says it in the Bible, you have a right to it.

-Of course, now I know that all came from quoting the Bible out of context.
-In order to maintain that belief, you have to ignore verses like,
+Of course, in order to maintain that belief, you have to ignore verses like,

 Go to now, ye that say, To day or to morrow we will go into such a city, and continue there a year, and buy and sell, and get gain: